KTH/kth-style-react-components/README.md

 ## Description

 This project is a work in progress.
-The purpose is to create an easy to use library with common components implemented with KTH style.
+The purpose is to create an easy to use library in React with common components implemented with KTH style.

 .